andyholst/architecture-styles-patterns/README.md

 The ways you should know about to be a solution architect aka software architect.

-The examples I will show I am going to do my best to reflect the styles, tactics and patterns, both architectural pattern and design patterns so models can be viewed with from the domain, design and code perspective.
+The examples I will show will reflect the styles, tactics and patterns, both architectural pattern and design patterns so models can be viewed from the domain, design and the code perspective.

  I will use some good model-driven engineering tool so generate the abstractions of the domain and design model, and implement the details (interfaces/component/module) in the code model.